mjhm/chai-match-pattern/README.md

 ## Customization

 In many cases application of transforms will create unintuitive and hard to understand pattern specifications.
 Fortunately creating custom matchers and custom transforms is easily accomplished via lodash mixins.
-For our examples we've added two lodash mixins:
+For our examples we've added two lodash mixins to our example code:
 ```
 var _ = require('lodash-checkit');
 _.mixin({